 BM Contemporary Writing & Production, Berklee College of Music, Boston, USA, 2000

 - Jazz studies including performance, composition, arranging and theory.

 - Traditional Irish music & similar folk styles.

 My lecturing style is primarily influenced by my time at The Berklee College of Music.
 Berklee’s motto, ‘Esse quam videri‘ (to be rather than to seem) has come to have more meaning to me as I have entered into the field of academia.
 I have met many lecturers of music that have never been out of academia so they have never been a professional performer or teacher and unknowingly fail to prepare their students for the real world.
 It is important to me to be a practicing musician, rather than to seem like one.

 I am a proud keeper-of-the-flame of the Berklee Arranging department and love to pass on the wealth of information that I learned from ‘the old cats’ while I was there as well as the new things I have learned from experience along the way.
 My 3rd-level teaching experience includes:

 - University of Cambridge: I currently supervise undergraduates in the Faculty of Music for the ‘Music Analysis’ courses and also the core ‘Critical Debates’ module offered at the Faculty of Education.

-- Irish World Academy: I developed and taught modules on improvisation and jazz history, as well as lecturing for an elective on traditional Irish music for visiting North American students.
+- Irish World Academy: I developed and taught modules on improvisation and jazz history, as well as lecturing for an elective on traditional Irish music for visiting North American and ERASMUS students.